Elliebababa/kaggle_havingFun/Girls_and_Boys/README.md

 [https://www.kaggle.com/c/girls-and-boys](https://www.kaggle.com/c/girls-and-boys)

 - A two-class classification task.
-- There is no description on the feature.
+- There is no description on the features.